VILLAGE CHURCH PRESCHOOL - MISSION CAMPUS

-PRESCHOOL ENROLLMENT SCHEDULE
+PRESCHOOL ENROLLMENT DATES

 Creations by Kids

 When looking at art, children tend to focus on the subject of the art rather than the aesthetics.
-Monet, Michelangelo and Me helps to develop children's language skills by talking about shape, size, color and texture.
-Teachers ask questions and engage in meaningful conversation about specific artists and their creative styles.
-Preschoolers will participate in Monet, Michelangelo and Me classes four times a year, learning to have fun with visual imagery.
-Both “Creations by Kids” and “Monet, Michelangelo and Me” classes help develop fine motor, cognitive, language and social skills.
+Creations by Kids helps to develop children's language skills by talking about shape, size, color and texture.
+Creations by Kids extends these art concepts by asking open-ended questions and engaging in meaningful conversation about specific artists and their creative styles.
+Creations by Kids classes help develop fine motor, cognitive, language and social skills.